antibland/better-do-it/useful_commands.md

 ### Clear All Tasks

+**⚠️ NOTE**: The "Clear All" button has been removed from the UI to prevent accidental data loss.
+These commands are for development/debugging only.

 ```bash
 # Clear all tasks for a specific user
 sqlite3 sqlite.db "DELETE FROM task WHERE userId = 'USER_ID_HERE';"